tonsky/tonsky.me/site/blog/allekinos/index.md

 # Wait, what about page size?

 It’s totally fine.
-I mean, for Berlin, for example, we serve 600 KB of HTML.
-2 MB with posters.
+I mean, for Berlin, for example, we serve 1.4 MB of HTML.
+3 MB with posters.
 It’s fine.

 Slack loads 50 MB (yes, MEGA bytes) to show you a list of 10 chats.
 AirBnB loads 15 MB, including 500 KB HTML, just to show 20 images.
 LinkedIn loads 1.5 MB of just HTML (37 MB total) for a fraction of the data we’re showing.
 So we are fine.